-- Supervise the child in a designated room with a hand washing sink or hand sanitizer available - Notify parents/caregivers of the sick child for pick up immediately - Only one staff should be in the designated room and staff should attempt physical distancing (maintaining a distance of 2 meters) from the ill child.
+- Supervise the child in a designated room with a hand washing sink or hand sanitizer available - Notify parents/caregivers of the sick child for pick up immediately

+- Only one staff member should be in the designated room and staff should attempt physical distancing (maintaining a distance of 2 meters) from the ill child.
 If physical distancing of 2 meters cannot be maintained, staff should wear a surgical/procedure mask, eye protection and gloves and should perform hand hygiene and attempt to not touch their face with unwashed hands.
-The ill child should also wear a surgical/procedure mask if it is tolerated and the child is above the age of two. - Staff should not interact with others while waiting with the ill child - Staff should avoid contact with the child's respiratory secretions - Tissues should be provided to the child for proper respiratory etiquette, with proper disposal of the tissues and proper hand hygiene - Increase ventilation in the designated exclusion room if possible (e.g., open windows) - Clean and disinfect the area immediately after the child has been sent home - Items that cannot be cleaned (paper, books, cardboard puzzles) should be removed and stored in a sealed container for a minimum of 7 days - Children with symptoms should be tested - Staff and children who were in the same room with the ill child will be cohorted and

-Halton Region Public Health will provide further direction on testing and isolation of these individuals

-- Contact Halton Region Public Health to notify of a potential case and seek input regarding the information that should be shared with parents of children in the child care centre - Children or staff who have been in contact with a probable COVID-19 case should be monitored for symptoms and cohorted until test results, if any, have been completed or until directed by Halton Region Public Health - Staff awaiting test results, who are asymptomatic, may continue to work unless they are a close contact of a case.
+The ill child should also wear a surgical/procedure mask if it is tolerated and the child is above the age of two. - Staff should not interact with others while waiting with the ill child - Staff should avoid contact with the child's respiratory secretions - Tissues should be provided to the child for proper respiratory etiquette, with proper disposal of the tissues and proper hand hygiene - Increase ventilation in the designated exclusion room if possible (e.g., open windows) - Clean and disinfect the area immediately after the child has been sent home - Items that cannot be cleaned (paper, books, cardboard puzzles) should be removed and stored in a sealed container for a minimum of 7 days - Children with symptoms should be tested - Staff and children who were in the same room with the ill child will be cohorted and Halton Region Public Health will provide further direction on testing and isolation of these individuals - Contact Halton Region Public Health to notify of a potential case and seek input regarding the information that should be shared with parents of children in the child care centre - Children or staff who have been exposed to a confirmed case of COVID-19 should be excluded from the child care centre for 14 days - Children or staff who have been in contact with a probable COVID-19 case should be monitored for symptoms and cohorted until test results, if any, have been completed or until directed by Halton Region Public Health - Staff awaiting test results, who are asymptomatic, may continue to work unless they are a close contact of a case.